rjonnal/fig2gif/README.md

 2. To run test.py verify installation of [numpy](http://numpy.org) and [matplotlib](http://matplotlib.org).

-3. Put the mpl_gifv folder somewhere in your pythonpath.
+3. Put the fig2gif folder somewhere in your pythonpath.

 ## The basic idea: